-Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Measure 2.
-Further performance standards related to construction will include at least the following: Flase Action Schedule Faity Телі Mechanism Construction will be completed before trains are operating on the HSR system.
+Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Wedsure THE Eurther performance standards related to construction will include at least the following: Thase Notion Somedule T unty i Koporting Fairty TOX Medianism mpase wana impase ridio Construction will be completed before trains are operating on the HSR system.
 EJ-MM#2 would already have been implemented by the time of community center construction, so that no separate new infrastructure extension would be required.
-Construction of the community center will adhere to all IAMFs and mitigation measures applied to the Preferred Alternative.
+3. Construction of the community center will adhere to all IAMFs and mitigation measures applied to the Preferred Alternative.
 The Authority, through coordination with community leaders and Madera County, will provide guidance on the long-term sustainability of the center.
 This coordination will include identification of funding mechanisms for operation, maintenance, and insurance of the community center.
 The community center will provide residents a permanent meeting place for community gatherings and events.
 In concert with EJ-MM#2, this will reduce the adverse impacts on community cohesion from construction of the Preferred Alternative.
-EJ-MM#2 Provide Water and Water Service Pre-construction Funding As set forth in Authority Authority Provision of Pending Authority Not Applicable Sewer Service for the Community of Fairmead The Authority will provide funding assistance and will work with Madera County to secure grant funds for the community of Fairmead to connect to the nearest safe and reliable municipal water supply system.
+EJ-MM#2 Provide Water and Sewer Service for the Community of Fairmead Water Service The Authority will provide funding assistance and will work with Madera County to secure grant funds for the community of Fairmead to connect to the nearest safe and reliable municipal water supply system.
 The implementation of this connection will provide an improved water supply system for the community of Fairmead and Madera County.
-Ongoing operations and maintenance responsibility for the water supply system will remain with the community of Fairmead and Madera County. agreements pending between Authority and Madera County, and Authority and City of Chowchilla funding to Madera County and City of Chowchilla agreements with Madera County and City of Chowchilla Access to a safe and reliable municipal water supply would improve the community's opportunity for future stability and growth.
+Ongoing operations and maintenance responsibility for the water supply system will remain with the community of Fairmead and Madera County.
+Access to a safe and reliable municipal water supply would improve the community's opportunity for future stability and growth.
 Providing water service for the community of Fairmead would, in concert with EJ-MM#1, reduce the impacts on community cohesion from construction of the Preferred Alternative.
 In addition, it would eliminate inadequate water service, a major stress facing residents, encourage business development (not possible without a reliable water supply), and increase the incentive of residents to remain in the community.
 Sewer Service The City of Chowilla has agreed to provide capacity for the community of Fairmead at the Chowchilla Wastewater Treatment Plant, but additional funding is needed to connect the community to the treatment plant.
-The Authority will provide funding assistance and will work with the City of Chowchilla to connect the community of Fairmead to the Chowchilla Wastewater Treatment Plant.
-In addition, the Authority will continue to work with the City of Chowchilla on grant applications to provide funding for
+The Authority will provide funding assistance and will work with Funding As set forth in agreements pending between Authority and Madera County, and Authority and City of Chowchilla Authority Authority Provision of funding to Madera County and City of Chowchilla Pending Authority agreements with Madera County and City of Chowchilla Not Applicable The City of Chowilla has agreed to provide capacity for the community of Fairmead at the Chowchilla Wastewater Treatment Plant, but additional funding is needed to connect the community to the treatment plant.
+The